Vuader/tipam/README.rst

 	    "name": "Customer 1"
         }'

-Allocating a prefix set's `free=False`, which means no more prefixes can be added/allocated from that prefix.
+Allocating a prefix set's `free=False`, which means no more prefixes can be added/allocated from the allcoated prefix.

 You can associate tags with prefixes: